deganandapriyambada/degananda.com/_posts/iiot/2025-01-31-The-Role-of-Internet-of-Things-for-Industry-4-Point-0-Digital-Transformation-On-Different-Vertical-Industry.md

 - **Aero Spaces and Defense** - modern warfare emphasizes the importance of technology over courage. for example the combination of Drone and IoT can be really deadly.
 - **Education** - Almost similar with smart home / consumer sector, IoT generally applied to monitor the classroom, detect attendance using face recognition.

+## Most Complex IoT Vertical

-Industrial internet of things (IIoT) is the largest vertical of IOT because it has the **most technology enabler** compared to other vertical like eduction/financial services/agriculture/smart cities, industry often has an old and outdated legacy system that use SCADA and PLC that are not IoT ready. hence the ITOT convergence must ensure we do have agnostics protocol gateway that can retrieve any data from any protocol.
+    Industry often has an old and outdated legacy system that use SCADA and PLC that are not IoT ready. hence the ITOT convergence must ensure we do have agnostics protocol gateway that can retrieve any data from any protocol.

+Industrial internet of things (IIoT) is the largest vertical of IOT because it has the **most technology enabler** compared to other vertical like eduction/financial services/agriculture/smart cities.

-# Difference Between Industry 4.0 and M2M
+# Industry 4.0 Vs M2M

     We might wondering that the ability of machine to speak already been there over some decades and its been implemented word wides. it was called as M2M (machine to machine).
 So whats the differences between M2M and Industry 4.0 ?

+## M2M (Machine to Machine)

 What makes industry 4.0 and M2M differ is how to the machine data processed and analyzed.
 On M2M system, machine data often only retrieved as a digital raw data(usually its called as telemetry data) and not further processed/mined. for example : retrieving the vibration level and hydraulic level of bench press bending machine and predicting when the machine going to have breakdown (predictive maintenance).

+## Industry 4.0 is a M2M System but on Steroid

 On other hand, Industry 4.0 is the extended version of machine to machine (M2M) system.
 Instead of only retrieving telemetry data from machine, Industry 4.0 will combining M2M data (telemetry data) with the whole vertical process chain on the industry.
 For example, if we take production rate data on laser cutting machine and combine it with raw material stock data on warehouse, it can be further analyzed into material requirement planning with the help of analytics engine.